Mary Katrantzou

-Mary Katrantzou (born 29 January 1983) is a Greek fashion designer who lives and works in London.
+Mary Katrantzou (born January 1983) is a Greek fashion designer who lives and works in London.

 Early life

-Mary Katrantzou was born in Athens, Greece to an interior design mother and a father who trained in textile engineering.
+Mary Katrantzou was born in Athens, Greece to an interior designer mother and a father who trained in textile engineering.

 Katrantzou moved to the United States in 2003 to study architecture at the Rhode Island School of Design, but later transferred to Central Saint Martins College of Art and Design where she completed her bachelor's degree in 2005 and her master's degree in 2008.

 Career

 During her studies, she managed to sell some of her prints to Bill Blass.
 Graduating from her bachelor course in 2005, Katrantzou switched her focus from prints for interiors to fashion prints.
 Whilst collaborating with Sophia Kokosalaki in 2006, she built up a portfolio for the Central Saint Martins master's fashion textiles course.

 In February 2008, Katrantzou opened the Saint Martins MA Fashion show at London Fashion Week.
 Her collection was nominated for the Harrods and the L‘Oreal Professional Award.
 Katrantzou's graduating show in 2008 mapped out her signature style.
 It was themed around trompe l'oeil prints of oversized jewellery featured on jersey-bonded dresses.
 These pieces created the illusion of wearing giant neckpieces that would be too heavy in reality.
 She also designed jewellery made out of wood and metal that were exact replicas of the prints.

 Katrantzou's first Prêt-à-porter collection was shown at the autumn/winter London Fashion Week in 2008.
 She was awarded NEWGEN sponsorship from the British Fashion Council for six seasons (S/S 2009 – A/W 2011).

 Katrantzou's first ready-to-wear collection for Autumn/Winter 2009 debuted at London Fashion Week in February 2009.
 Despite a small collection of nine dresses, Katrantzou picked up 15 stockists including Browns, Joyce and Colette.
 The designer achieved show status the following season, in Autumn/Winter 2009.

 Her collections are now sold in over 200 fashion shops, including Selfridges, Harvey Nichols, Barneys, Neiman Marcus, Colette, 10 Corso Como, Joyce, Luisa via roma, Mytheresa, Hiphunters, Stylebop, Opening Ceremony and Net a Porter, and in 47 countries.
 A collection for Topshop launched for London Fashion Week autumn/winter 2010 and was available in shops in February 2011 and sold out within the first few days of its release.
 Katrantzou's work has appeared in publications including Vogue, Dazed & Confused, and Grazia.
 She is one of the designers of Città dell'arte Fashion.